André Thevet: Works

 Once Thevet was established as cosmographer to the French court, he compiled his Cosmographie Universelle, intended to describe every part of the known world.
 A dispute arose with a collaborator, François de Belleforest, who left Thevet's employ to publish his own Cosmographie in 1572 before Thevet's work finally appeared in 1575.

-In 1584, Thevet published a collection of biographies, Vrais pourtraits et vies des homes illustres, which was critical of Protestants.
+In 1584, Thevet published a collection of biographies, Les vrais pourtraits et vies des hommes illustres, which was critical of Protestantism.
 He left two unpublished manuscripts.
 One, Grand Insulaire, was an almanac of islands, and the other, Histoire de deux voyages, was an account of his travels.